verifa/ansible-katas/1-my-first-playbook/README.md

 In order to perform any action with Ansible we need to write a *playbook*.
 An Ansible Playbook is a YAML file where we can define series of tasks that we want Ansible to perform.
 Defining our desired configuration of our systems in the form of playbooks and tasks helps us ensure consistent setup and configuration across all our different environments, every time we want to perform them.

 ## The playbook
-Let's take a look at an example playbook to help us understand the basics.
+We will use an example playbook to help us understand the basics.
 In this case, our playbook will install [cowsay](https://pypi.org/project/cowsay/) on a host[^1].

 [^1]: A host is Ansibles name for the machine(s) we will be configuring.